javier-cramirez/javier-cramirez.github.io/index.md

 </script>
 <style> body { font-family: "Roboto Mono", monospace; background-color: #D1BEA8; } </style>

+# Change Is Nature.

 I'm a first-year at Arizona State University studying math.
 My current interests are diffusion models and what goes on under the hood.

 ![Book logo](IMG_4777.JPG)

 <p align="center"><u>Formula of the Month:</u></p>